 Hold it between your index finger and thumb and press gently, repeatedly.

 You can even move your fingers back and forth along the length of your neuroma.
 With this, you may feel what I like to call “sweet pain” because though it is painful, you just want to keep doing it!

 A professional foot massage also helps ease the overall pressure off your feet.
 Please give your feet a treat once in a while and get a masseuse or even a foot spa treatment.

 I usually begin with the first option and then perform an ice pack or ice rub.
 For the ice pack, I put 5-10 ice cubes in a plastic bag (preferably a freezer bag to avoid leaking).
 I then place the Ice pack on the painful foot, removing it occasionally to avoid freezing my foot to death!

 Alternatively, for the rub, I wrap an ice cube in a thin cloth and rub it gently on my painful spot.
 It really soothes and reduces the pain considerably.

-This may be hard is your work involves being on your feet all the time.
-If you can I suggest you take frequent breaks to ease the pressure off your feet.
+This may be hard if your work involves being on your feet all the time.
+If you can, I suggest you take frequent breaks to ease the pressure off your feet.
 My work involves occasional walking and that’s the part I dread the most because, at the end of the day, my foot pain is unbearable.

 These should be simple zero impact exercises to avoid stressing your feet even more.
 This is a simple exercise you can do.